pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/03_Layout_Elements/01_Dynamic_Text_Labels.md

 Let's consider the following example.

-It states that we want to use a custom renderer class or service which implements `DynamicTextLabelInterface` and in turn returns dynamic text string from `renderLayoutText` method.
+It states that we want to use a custom renderer service which implements `DynamicTextLabelInterface` and in turn returns dynamic text string from `renderLayoutText` method.
 We also want to pass some additional data (*some additional data - 12345679* in this example) to the rendering method.

 ![Class Definition](../../../img/dynamic_textlabel_1.png)